Take your oatmeal outside the bowl and try this unique pan fried oatmeal with fresh fruit and yogurt. You’ll love the crispy buttery crust.

 - In a large and deep saucepan, add the oats, milk, water, brown sugar and salt.
 Bring to a boil over high heat.

 - Reduce heat and let simmer for about 20 minutes, until thick.
-Be careful as it gets thick – it tends to bubbly violently.
+Be careful as it gets thick, it tends to spatter.

-- Spray an 8×8 or 9×9-inch pan with nonstick cooking spray.
-Pour oatmeal in, smooth out into an even layer, and let cool in fridge overnight.
+- Spray an 8 × 8 or 9 × 9-inch pan with nonstick spray.
+Pour oatmeal in the prepared pan, smooth into an even layer, cover and refrigerate overnight.

-- When completely cooled and set, heat a frying pan over medium-high heat and add a small pat of butter (about a teaspoon).
-Slice oatmeal into squares and place into heated pan with butter.
-(I did mine one at a time).
-Cook for about 5 minutes on each side or until golden brown and heated through.
+- When ready to serve, slice oatmeal into 6 evenly-sized squares.
+Heat a frying pan over medium-high heat and add a small pat of butter (about a teaspoon).
+Fry oatmeal squares for about 5 minutes per side or until golden brown and heated through.

 Notes